Focus and Scope

 This journal provides open access to its contents, believing that making research freely available to the public improves the global exchange of knowledge.
 All the process is totally free.

 Starting from 2020, EJSICE will be published quarterly.

 The European Journal of Social Impact and Circular Economy editorial team features articles on a wide range of business-related topics, such as business and management, accounting, marketing, and finance.
 Proposals must offer original and substantive content based upon expert analysis, professional research, or significant experience.

-Prospective contributors should forward a detailed along with a brief outline of proposed content, including a list of the articles being offered our readership.
+Prospective contributors should forward a detailed and brief outline of proposed content, including a list of the articles being offered to our readership.
 Any relationship between the author and subject organization must be disclosed.
 We look for practical applications supported by real-world examples and ideas that are clearly new, or at least clearly a new way of looking at something of interest to our audience.
 We also ask ourselves if potential contributors are authoritative and persuasive enough to provide our readers with an intellectual return on time invested.

 Nevertheless, articles must be well-structured with the following elements:

 - Abstract (Structured and with the identification of the aim of the study, the main methodology insights, and the conclusions of the article) – less than 300 words.

 - Keywords – please provide 3-6 keywords related to your paper.
 They are essential for indexing purposes.

 - Introduction (Structured introduction in which authors provide the positioning literature of the paper, the gap, the purpose and aim of the paper, the contribution in terms of literature and the organization).